jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 <figure>
   <img src="/perfect-days-3.jpg" alt="Perfect Days - Komorebi photograph" />
   <figcaption><i>Komorebi: light filtered through leaves.
-A fleeting moment made visible and a reminder that even what seems repetitive isn't always the same.
-One of Hirayama's black-and-white film shots from the movie, captured in this style.</i></figcaption>
+One of Hirayama's black-and-white film shots from the movie, captured in this style - indicating that what seems repetitive isn't always the same. </i></figcaption>
 </figure>

 Noticing beauty when it isn’t obvious takes a certain kind of attention and skill, as well as a steady chug of optimism.
 Maybe that’s what people are trying to gesture at when they say, “I just want a quiet and simple life.”
 To actually want less - and to be content with that - is no small thing.
 It’s become a cliché, but there’s something honest in it.